 Note that the center of the ellipse does not coincide with the restaurant.
-In fact, no information is built in the system, and the geographical relevance of a link is gradually inferred through the ellipsoid metric just described: every time a user clicks a link, the recommendation engine updates the database; inertial ellipsoids are periodically updated on the basis of the database records.
+In fact, no information is built in the system, and the geographical relevance of a link is gradually inferred through the ellipsoid metric just described: every time a user clicks a link, the recommendation engine updates the database, while inertial ellipsoids are periodically updated on the basis of the database records.
+The fact is even more apparent in the highway case, where the actual server could be located elsewhere in the country.

 For the above reasons, the ellipsoid metric is a promising technique for a location-aware recommendation system, and it was chosen for the PILGRIM system.
-The following candidate metrics have been considered.
+The following alternative candidate metrics have been considered.

 • Euclidean distance (from the center of mass): in this case, only the Euclidean distance is used, so that sites are ranked according to the distance of their centers from the current position.
+Unlike the ellipsoid distance (1), the metric is the same for each site, so no index l is used.

-$$d^{2}(P,Q) = (x{P} - x{Q})^{2} + (y{P} - y{Q})^{2}$$
+$$l^{2}(P,Q) = (x{P} - x{Q})^{2} + (y{P} - y{Q})^{2}$$